Welcome to MaineVu Maine Coons Cattery!

 Our motto is "Happy Tails & Happy Hearts"

-Our goal is to improve, preserve and protect the Maine Coon Cat, bred to the TICA breed standard, and to produce Healthy, Happy Maine Coon Kittens as wonderful companions or show cats, who will greet you when you come home with head butts and trills of conversation.
+Our goal is to improve, preserve and protect the Maine Coon Cat, bred to the TICA and CFA breed standards, and to produce Healthy, Happy Maine Coon Kittens as wonderful companions or show cats, who will greet you when you come home with head butts and trills of conversation.

 Marjorie and Philip Berger